Teradata/developer-resources/quickstarts/get-access-to-vantage/_index.md

-# Get Access to Vantage
+# Get Access to Teradata

-Learn how to get access to Teradata Vantage through local installations, cloud infrastructure, or ClearScape Analytics Experience.
+Learn how to get access to Teradata through local installations, cloud infrastructure, or Teradata Trial.